madtank/nova-act-mcp/README.md

 1. Check the agent_thinking field in the response to see how the agent is interpreting your instructions
 2. Make your instructions more specific and actionable
 3. For tasks involving forms or logins, be explicit about field names

+### Lingering Browser Windows

+If you notice browser windows staying open after you're done using the tool:

+1. Make sure you always call the `end` action when you're finished with a session
+2. Use `list_browser_sessions` to check for any active sessions that need to be closed
+3. Restart the MCP server if needed to force cleanup of all browser sessions
+4. Check your system's task manager for any lingering browser processes

 ### Debug Mode